AlexisHardy/DNAModAnnot/README.md

 # DNAModAnnot

 ## Introduction
-DNAModAnnot is a R package providing a comprehensive toolkit for the analysis and annotation of DNA modifications (e.g. 6-methyladenine (6mA)).
+DNAModAnnot is a R package providing a comprehensive toolkit for the genome-wide analysis and annotation of DNA modifications (e.g. 6-methyladenine (6mA)).
 Its modular architecture allows the analysis of modification detection performed using Pacific Biosciences (PacBio) kineticsTools or Oxford Nanopore Technologies via DeepSignal software.

 ## Installation
 ```